-Over the past several years, GOES-R Risk Reduction Funds have allowed the development of a model called an observational operator at CIRA.
-This model reads numerical model output from either WRF-ARW, Coupled Ocean/Atmosphere Mesoscale Prediction system (COAMPS) (developed at the Naval Research Laboratory, Monterey, California), or Regional Atmospheric Modeling System (RAMS), then calculates synthetic brightness temperatures from several of the GOES-R ABI bands.
+The CIRA procedure for creating the synthetic ABI data is similar to that described above for CIMSS.
+A version of the CRTM is used for the gaseous absorption, with specialized procedures for the cloudy atmosphere.
+The CIRA procedure reads numerical model output from either WRF-ARW, Coupled Ocean/Atmosphere Mesoscale Prediction system (COAMPS) (developed at the Naval Research Laboratory, Monterey, California), or Regional Atmospheric Modeling System (RAMS), and then calculates synthetic brightness temperatures from several of the GOES-R ABI bands.
+For the SPC Proving Ground the emphasis is on the WRF-ARW, and the imagery is restricted to IR channels.
+Work is underway to utilize recent advances in the CRTM so that standard code can be used for the clear and cloudy atmospheres, but this will not be ready for the 2011 experiment.

-An automated system is currently being developed by a team of collaborators from CIRA, NASA, National Severe Storms Laboratory (NSSL), and SPC, and the simulated GOES-R output produced by the system will be delivered to SPC during the 2010 Spring Experiment.
+An automated system is currently being developed by a team of collaborators from CIRA, NASA, National Severe Storms Laboratory (NSSL), and SPC, and the simulated GOES-R output produced by the system will be delivered to SPC during the 2011 Spring Experiment.
 CIRA's observational operator will read the netcdf output from the WRF model that is run at SPC.
-The CRTM is used to compute gaseous optical depths, and the delta-Eddington formulation is to compute brightness temperatures for the clear and cloudy areas.
-Nine simulated bands from GOES-R's Advanced Baseline Imager (ranging from 6.185 to 13.3 μ m) will then be produced from each hourly output file from the WRF simulation.
+As described above, the CRTM is used to compute gaseous optical depths, and the delta-Eddington formulation is to compute brightness temperatures for the clear and cloudy areas.
+Five simulated bands from GOES-R's Advanced Baseline Imager will then be produced from each hourly output file from the WRF simulation.
+Three band differences from these channels will also be produced and provided to the SPC.
+CIRA has elected to simulate a subset of the full ABI band spectrum in order to be able to deliver the output to the SPC in a timely manner.
+The 12- to 36-hour forecasts from the first IR and Water Vapor bands are available by 09 UTC each morning, in time for use by the operational forecasters.